 4. To buy games for less

 Just like Netflix prices, game prices also vary from country to country.
 We’ve seen reports that the prices can vary as much as 30% from country to country.
-Using a VPN for gaming is useful to make it look like you are located where a game is cheaper and could save you big bucks.
+A VPN for gaming is useful to make it look like you are located where a game is cheaper and could save you big bucks.

 5. To keep hackers and snoops at bay